Keychron K2 HE

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Worse: switch feel and typing sound The reviewer preferred the K2 HE's feel and sound over a modified Corsair K65 Plus Wireless.
+• Worse: feel and sound The reviewer preferred the K2 HE's feel and sound over a modified Corsair K65 Plus Wireless.

 Feature Scorecards